How to Prevent Firebase Runaway Costs

 Accidental Infinite Loops or Recursive Calls

-A bug in your Cloud Functions code, such as an accidental infinite loop or recursive function calls, can lead to continuous invocations.
-Without proper safeguards, this error can generate an unanticipated surge in usage that quickly turns into a costly problem, driving up Firebase costs.
+A bug in your Cloud Functions, like an infinite loop or recursive call, can lead to continuous invocations, generating a massive surge in usage and a costly bill.

 Unexpected User Behaviour